olgadk7/olgadk7.github.io/_posts/2018-03-19-reading-list-2011wangblei.markdown

 Wang and Blei start by fitting a model that uses the latent topic space to explain both the observed ratings and the observed words.
 This model though cannot distinguish topics for explaining recommendations from topics important for explaining content.
 CTR however can detect this difference.
 The key property in CTR lies in how the item latent vector is generated: authors assume it’s close to topic proportions, but could diverge from it if it has to.
 This expectation is a linear function - this is why the model is called collaborative topic regression.

 As a result, CTR can
-1. find older papers that are important to other similar users
+1. find older papers that are important to other similar users,
 2. find newly written papers whose content reflects the user’s specific interests
 3. give interpretable representations of users and articles.